 I have spent most of my life writing and speaking in metaphors, analogies, and parables.
 Empowering people to reach beyond the surface of knowledge is one key to the success of any organization.
 Furthermore, cultivating a community that thrives and nurtures students to define themselves (within their story) is what makes us so strong at Chardon.

 Since commencement, we have been working hard to prepare for the next school year.
 My awesome summer team was able to take some time for themselves and wholeheartedly be present for their families.
 As my family escaped to South Carolina, gentle tones rang beneath my feet--the soothing sound of the waves.
-When you really take the to think about it--- the beauty of waves are extraordinary.
+When you really take the time to think about it--- the beauty of waves are extraordinary.
 They are sometimes gentle, sometimes rough, and always returning back into the vast ocean.
-Whether it is high tide or low tide, the beauty of the gravitational pull of the moon reminds us nature's glory of ultimate cause and effect.
+Whether it is high tide or low tide, the beauty of the gravitational pull of the moon reminds us of nature's glory of ultimate cause and effect.
 The softness of the ocean can become a stress relieving baptism; returning us to our original peacefulness.
 Boy, did I need that gentle reminder after a year of waves.
 We all did.

 Cultivating is an essential task of any person working the land.
-In a like manner, we cast many seeds of learning amongst various ‘hilltoppers.
+In a like manner, we cast many seeds of learning amongst various Hilltoppers.
 What becomes essential in the art of educational cultivation is preparing students to see that the harvest may come various times within their high school days.
 The benefits of the hard work is what can help change the culture of fixed mindsets towards more of a growth mindset and goal setting.

-My continued vision for this year is to cultivate and continue to build upon the Professional Learning Communities with the essential questions of: What do we want students to learn and be able to do?
+Furthermore, as a teaching staff, we will focus on refining our Professional Learning Communities as we dig deeper into the essential questions of: What do we want students to learn and be able to do?
 How will we know if students have mastered essential learning?
 What will we do for students who have not mastered essential learning?
 What will we do for students who have already mastered the content?
 I look forward towards building a foundation of learners within instructional strategies and modeling the principles of our core values in Chardon.